orsonteodoro/gcf2/profiles/gaming/README.md

       new baseline then drop it down again 8% in a near best case scenario though.
 If the scene is content heavy in a worst case scenario, the performance impact can increase chances of loss.
-We want a safety buffer or winning gaurantees.
+We want a safety buffer or winning guarantees.
 The hardening just reduces it.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS